EduNLP/textbook-analysis/README.md

 * `demographic`: The demographic category.
 * `count`: The number of terms belonging to that demographic in the given source text.

-The above script works for unigrams (single words), but not yet for bigrams (phrases).
+The above script works for unigrams (single words), but not yet for bigrams or trigrams (phrases).
+If a word contains a '-' (e.g. Asian-American), it is considered a trigram.
+We are hoping to offer broader support for this in the future.

 ## Counting the Mentions of Named People